favoyang/unity-action-sender/README.md

 </p>
 <h1 align="center">Unity Action Sender</h1>

-A type-safe replacement for SendMessage.
+A type-safe replacement to SendMessage.

 SendMessage is a known trap for hard to maintain.
 An alternative way is using `GetComponents<T>` with the `interface T`.
 This package consists of a group of extension API to simplify the approach.